Thaerious/mldsp-api/readme.md

     sudo bash tools/install_node.sh 18.13.0
     npm i

+## Step 4: Set .evn values
+Add the PORT and DATA values to the .env file.

+    PORT=9000
+    DATA=data/

 ## Step 3: Start the Server
 Start the server with npm (package.json script) or directly with node.